 During my first few months with UN Women DRC, I couldn’t enter the country due to Covid restrictions.
 Upon arriving, it confirmed my suspicions that there is no substitute for actually being in the country you are working on.
 So many aspects, from culture to simple logistics, can only be understood on the ground.

 There are also significantly more opportunities in my line of work outside of Ireland.
 I enjoy working with international organisations also, so most often you end up either in a field or headquarters location.
 I choose the job and the location follows.

 Jack Pope with the UN in DRC - Democratic Republic of the Congo.

 "Is world peace too ambitious?
 Haha.
 No, as I said, it really comes down to building free and fair societies, and while these may be lofty objectives, I recognise my role as a cog in a system which is working to deliver that."

 Your hopes working as you do?

-It is about making a difference to individual people’s lives.
+It is about making a difference in individual people’s lives.
 But, I guess, to me it is also a belief in refining systems of law and governance to make these changes happen.
-There are some governments which have no desire to improve their human rights records, but there are many other governments that really do, but need capacity-building support to do so, and I appreciate having the opportunity to provide that.
-Top down and ground up methods of improving human rights both have their values, and I’m really lucky to have gotten to work across that whole spectrum.
+There are some governments which have no desire to improve their human rights records, but there are many other governments that really do but need capacity-building support to do so, and I appreciate having the opportunity to provide that.
+Top-down and ground-up methods of improving human rights both have their values, and I’m really lucky to have gotten to work across that whole spectrum.

 What sort of an impact would you like to make?

-Is world peace to ambitious haha?
-No, as I said, really it comes down to building free and fair societies, and while these may be lofty objectives, I recognise my role as a cog in a system which is working to deliver that.
+Is world peace too ambitious?
+Haha.
+No, as I said, it really comes down to building free and fair societies, and while these may be lofty objectives, I recognise my role as a cog in a system which is working to deliver that.
 At the same time, I am lucky to have the professional freedom to make individual change by how hard I work, how good I am at it, and how aspirational I can be.
 My sector is full of people that I really believe in, and people make change.